hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `principal_id` - The Principal ID associated with this Managed Service Identity.

 * `tenant_id` - The Tenant ID associated with this Managed Service Identity.

----

-An `additional_location` block exports the following:

-* `gateway_regional_url` - The URL of the Regional Gateway for the API Management Service in the specified region.

-* `public_ip_addresses` - Public Static Load Balanced IP addresses of the API Management service in the additional location.
-Available only for Basic, Standard and Premium SKU.

 ## Import